WordPress/developer-plugins-handbook/wordpress-org/common-issues/index.md

 echo esc_html(sanitize_text_field($_POST['example']));
 ```

+### Files

-### Files: Use the WordPress file uploader
+#### Files: Use the WordPress file uploader

 **Please use WordPress' file uploader**

-When plugins use move_uploaded_file(), they exclude their uploads from the built-in checks and balances with WordPress's functions.
+When plugins use `move_uploaded_file(), they exclude their uploads from the built-in checks and balances with WordPress's functions.
 Instead of that, you should use the built in function:

 [https://developer.wordpress.org/reference/functions/wp_handle_upload/](https://developer.wordpress.org/reference/functions/wp_handle_upload/)